-^{87.} See Chang, supra note 59, at 682-87 (considering the possibility of resolving cases of indeterminacy, like whether Mozart is more creative than Michelangelo, with substantive reasons as opposed to arbitrary stipulation); cf. Charles Taylor, Leading a Life, in INCOMMENSURABILITY, INCOMPARABILITY, AND PRACTICAL REASON 170 (Ruth Chang ed., 1997) (arguing that one method of resolving vague practical matters is to consider which option meshes with one's past commitments and conception of the good life as a whole).
+87. See Chang, supra note 59, at 682-87 (contrasting the arbitrariness of resolving indeterminate "borderline case" issues with the necessity of resolving a given perplexity in "superhard case" disagreements, and arguing that the "resolution of superhard cases cannot be a matter of arbitrary stipulation"); cf. Charles Taylor, Leading a Life, in INCOMMENSURABILITY, INCOMPARABILITY, AND PRACTICAL REASON 170 (Ruth Chang ed., 1997) (arguing that one method of resolving vague practical matters is to consider which option meshes with one's past commitments and conception of the good life as a whole).

-^{88.} See Bronsther, supra note 59, at 34 ("By accepting the possibility of multiple weightings, one is not committed to their absolute and context-independent equality at capturing the covering value's meaning.
+88. See Bronsther, supra note 59, at 34 ("By accepting the possibility of multiple weightings, one is not committed to their absolute and context-independent equality at capturing the covering value's meaning.
 And when forced to choose, substantive debate concerns the following question.
 Among the weightings that could resolve this particular comparison in this particular context, which does the best job of capturing the meaning of the covering value, of, say, career goodness?
 In this way, we might describe the debate as being over which weighting is the least arbitrary."); cf. Chang, supra note 59, at 682 ("Of course in one way, there is already a 'resolution' in a borderline case: it is borderline.").

-^{89.} See GAUS, supra note 58, at 154.
+89. See GAUS, supra note 58, at 154.